iGentAI/ferrous/docs/LUA_VM_FIXES_JULY_2025.md

 ## Overview

 This document details the critical fixes made to the Lua VM implementation in July 2025.
 These fixes resolved fundamental issues that were preventing the VM from executing even basic Lua code.
-Thanks to these changes, the VM is now capable of executing scripts with arithmetic operations, function definitions, function calls, basic control flow, and string concatenation.
+Thanks to these changes, the VM is now capable of executing scripts with arithmetic operations, function definitions, function calls, basic control flow, closures with upvalues, and string concatenation.

 ## 1. Bytecode Encoding Fix